pdee/pdee/doc/commands-python-mode.rst

 py-mark-class-bol
 -----------------
 Mark class, take beginning of line positions.

 With M-x universal argument or `py-mark-decorators' set to `t', decorators are marked too.
 Returns beginning and end positions of region, a cons.

 py-copy-class-bol
 -----------------
-Delete class bol at point.
+Delete class, use position from beginning-of-line.

 Stores data in kill ring.
 Might be yanked back using `C-y'.

 py-kill-class-bol
 -----------------
-Delete class bol at point.
+Delete class, use position from beginning-of-line.

 Stores data in kill ring.
 Might be yanked back using `C-y'.

 py-delete-class-bol
 -------------------
-Delete class bol at point.
+Delete class, use position from beginning-of-line.

 Don't store data in kill ring.